 What Makes Puma Women’s Ultra 3.3 So Unique

-The big differentiator with this soccer is what Puma calls the SPEED CAGE system.
-This is an internal structure that supports your foot with a number of lightweight “joists” that run throughout, sort of spider webbing inside of the shoe to protect you but also to help these cleats feel like a second skin.
+Puma calls the SPEED CAGE system a big differentiator with this soccer.
+This internal structure supports your foot with a number of lightweight “joists” that run throughout, sort of spider webbing inside of the shoe to protect you but also to help these cleats feel like a second skin.

-On the outer part of the cleat, you’re going to find GRIP CONTROL skin elements, providing better command and control over the ball when players are attacking or defending.
+On the outer part of the cleat, you’ll find GRIP CONTROL skin elements, providing better command and control over the ball when players are attacking or defending.

-Finally, the collar of this cleat comes up a little bit higher than other “lowrise” options will.
-This is to provide more support for the Achilles and the heel part of your foot, perfect for those that are struggling with Severs disease.
+Finally, this cleat’s collar comes up slightly higher than other “lowrise” options.
+This is to provide more support for the Achilles and the heel part of your foot, perfect for those struggling with Severs disease.

 - 100% synthetic materials

 - Lightweight mesh upper paired with internal SPEED CAGE